blackgold/blackgold.github.io/_posts/2015-05-08-fast-cidr-lookup.md

 I have compared  SubnetVector class that does a linear lookup vs CidrMap class that uses hashmap for first level lookup and followed by binary trie.
 For a list of 7000 subnets I have seen CidrMap takes about 5 micro seconds and SubnetVector takes 200 micro seconds.
+For small list of CIDRs this doesnot make any difference.

 {% highlight c++ %}
 #include <iostream>